hapax/hapax.github.io/assets/chuzenji.md

 falls in the water; guileless laughter.
 Clumsy Otousan!
-Of course, it is all a mirage, like a Coke ad or an asset price bubble, shattered by the reality of a beached and headless swan;
+Of course, it is all a mirage, like a Coke ad or an asset price bubble, shattered by a Chuzenji grotesque: a beached and headless swan.
-a Chuzenji grotesque.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake2v2.png" />